4 Ways to Earn New Business

 - How many deals will it take to hit your company’s revenue goal?

 - What is your sales team’s close rate?

 - Based on that close rate, how many opportunities need to be added to your pipeline to close that many deals?

 After these questions are answered, share that information with your marketing team, especially the number of opportunities needed.
-From there, your marketing team can take these goals and turn them into marketing strategy and tactics to reach and guide your audience through the funnel.
+From there, your marketing team can take these goals and turn them into a marketing strategy and include tactics to reach and guide your audience through the funnel.